hexsecs/cybertruck/pythoncan.md

 Make sure to replace `your_script_name.py` with the actual name of your Python script file.

-This setup ensures that `python-can` will use `vcan0` as the default CAN interface based on the `.canrc` configuration.
+This example sets `python-can` to use `vcan0` as the default CAN interface based on the `.canrc` configuration.
+You can change this to can0 or whatever other interface you wish to use.